aditya-shri/DebugIt/README.md

   </a>

   <p align="center">
-    An awesome bug tracking web application made using Java-Servlet handling the backend, JSP-CSS serving the frontend and PostgreSQL as database.
+    An awesome bug tracking web application made using Java-Servlet handling the backend, JSP-CSS serving the frontend and PostgreSQL/MySQL as database.
     <br />
     <a href="https://github.com/aditya-shri/DebugIt"><strong>Explore the docs »</strong></a>
     <br />